 In the 1960s, we began to offer four-year degrees.
 In the 1970s, we expanded to master's degrees and some Ph.D. programs.
 In the 1980s and early 1990s, UNLV began to emerge in another role: as an urban research university — one that supports regional economic development and contributes to a healthy, culturally enriched, and globally aware community.

 From 2008-12, budget cuts challenged this vision, but UNLV preserved a solid foundation through targeted cuts.
-Now, as the region recovers from the Great Recession, we are once again moving forward with a formalized effort to reflect on our mission and achieve our ambitions.
+As the region recovered from the Great Recession, we are once again moving forward with a formalized effort to reflect on our mission and achieve our ambitions.

 The formal strategic thinking exercise that we called the Path to Tier One was a part of the university's evolution, but one that we believe will also transform UNLV and become a pivotal moment for our city, state, and region.
 In order to develop a more robust and comprehensive plan, Path to Tier One was reformed and became the Top Tier Initiative.

-The UNLV Top Tier Initiative (formerly called the Path to Tier One) is an extension of our vision of being recognized as one of the top American research universities, as designated by the Carnegie Classification of Institutions of Higher Education, as a Very High Research Activity (R1) University.
+The UNLV Top Tier Initiative began as an extension of the institution's vision of being a top American research university, as designated by the Carnegie Foundation, as a Very High Research Activity (R1) University.
+Our strategic plans have focused our efforts.

-The best way to envision the importance of being an R1 University is a necessary, but not sufficient, condition of becoming a fully-functioning, Top Tier University.
+The best way to envision the difference is that becoming a R1 University is a necessary, but not sufficient, condition of becoming a fully-functioning, Top Tier University.
 Top Tier means:

 • a superb student educational experience;

-• an academic health center that has a fully accredited medical school that is integrated with the other health science units as well as with faculty members whose research overlaps with the health science division;
+• an academic health center that has fully integrated health science units, including an accredited medical school, as well as faculty members whose research overlaps with the health science division;

 • a clearer gateway to facilitate community partnerships with UNLV; and